Trump Assassination Post Puts Defiant State Senator On Path For Removal

-You can’t publically offer up your hopes for the assassination of President Trump and go along your merry way if you are a state senator in Missouri.
+You can’t publicly offer up your hopes for the assassination of President Trump and go along your merry way if you are a state senator in Missouri.
 One state senator, Maria Chappelle-Nadal, may be learning this the hard way today.
 Did she know about a provision set forth in the Missouri Constitution that allows for the removal of a senator after such behavior?

-Not only are the colleagues of Chappelle-Nadal taking notice of a Facebook post she created about hoping someone would assassinate Trump but so are the members of the Secret Service.
+Not only are the colleagues of Chappelle-Nadal taking notice of a Facebook post she created about hoping someone would assassinate Trump, but so are the members of the Secret Service.
 On Thursday Chappelle-Nadal posted on her Facebook page that she hoped someone would assassinate the president.

 You might surmise that this senator realized the error of her ways after she deleted the post that conjured major uproar, but that doesn’t look like the case.
 With her colleagues calling for her to step down, Chappelle-Nadal is defiant in her refusals to both offer up an apology to President Trump and to step down as her colleagues are requesting.